-Connecticut OKs Bill Pledging Electoral Votes To National Popular Vote Winner
+Connecticut OKs Bill Pledging Electoral Votes To National Popular-Vote Winner

 Connecticut is poised to commit its electoral votes to whichever U.S. presidential candidate wins the nation's popular vote — regardless of who wins the state.

-By embracing the plan, Connecticut's General Assembly gave new momentum to a push to change how Americans elect their president.
+By embracing the plan, Connecticut's General Assembly gave new momentum to a push to change the way Americans elect their president.

 Ten states and the District of Columbia are already in a compact to pool their electoral votes and pledge them to the popular-vote winner.
 With Connecticut added, the compact's voting power would rise to 172 — fewer than 100 electoral votes away from the 270-vote majority that decides the presidential contest.